 Verb עוז ('uz) means to bring into refuge or to seek safety.
 Noun מעוז (ma'oz) describes a place or agent of safety.

 The second part of the name Azgad is identical to the name Gad and comes from the verb גדד (gadad), meaning to cut, invade and expose:

 The verb גדד (gadad) describes making an invasive cut, mostly in order to expose something valuable.
 Noun גדוד (gedud) may describe an invasive band of raiders, or more general: a cutting, a furrow.
 Noun גדודה (geduda) means a furrow or cutting.
 Noun גד (gad) appears to describe the exposed treasure and may be used to describe a physical fortune, plain luck or a state of felicity.

 Verb גדה (gada) also means to cut.
 Noun גדה (gadda) refers to a river bank.
 Noun גדי (gedi) describes a young animal, but mostly one that was either just slaughtered or soon will be.

 The name Gad is commonly translated with Fortune, but more correct would be Harrowing Fortune.
 Preceded with the word for strength, this marvelously beautiful name seems to reflect what James writes, "Consider it all joy, my brethren, when you encounter various trials, knowing that the testing of your faith produces endurance" (James 1:2-3).

 For a meaning of the name Azgad, BDB Theological Dictionary reads Gad Is Mighty.
 Jones' Dictionary of Old Testament Proper Names reads Strong In Fortune.
-And NOBS Study Bible Name List offers an unusually creative Fate Is Hard.
+And NOBSE Study Bible Name List offers an unusually creative Fate Is Hard.